 Regarding the strings: I have listed ensemble names (in parentheses) if they are an established group (e.g. a string quartet), as opposed to individual players gathered for a recording session.
 And it is understood that named string quartets are missing their 2nd violinist, as only 3 players are utilized in these flute quartets.

-And regarding couplings: these quartets are self-contained and life-affirming, and therefore can stand alone on CD, with an approximate/average playing time of just under an hour.
+And regarding couplings: these quartets are self-contained and life-affirming, and therefore can stand alone on CD, with an approximate/average playing time of around 50 minutes (depending on the observance of all the repeats, as well as tempos).
 However, some discs do offer a coupling.
 And as welcome as they are, they have not affected my ranking in this survey in any way.
 They are detailed at the very bottom, for informational purposes only.

 The very best